francoism90/asus-router/aimesh/README.md

 # AiMesh

-> Tip: If your router or AP doesn't support Asuswrt-Merlin, please checkout [asuswrt-scripts](https://github.com/jacklul/asuswrt-scripts/).
+> Tip: If your router or AP doesn't support Asuswrt-Merlin, checkout [asuswrt-scripts](https://github.com/jacklul/asuswrt-scripts/).

 You need to connect over SSH to your AiMesh node.
-The IP Address is listed on the Network-tab of the AiMesh node.
+The IP Address is listed on the Network-tab of the AiMesh router.

-The credentials and SSH-key (recommended) is the same as the main router, as they are synced:
+The credentials and SSH-key (recommended) is the same as the main router (they are synced):

 ```bash
 ssh 192.168.x.x